mdeacey/facebook-gpt-shopify/docs/6_digitalocean_data_sync/6_1_facebook_data_sync_with_digitalocean_spaces.md

 6. Testing details are in Subchapter 6.4.

 ### Summary: Why This Subchapter Matters
-- **Persistent Storage**: Transitions Facebook data to Spaces for scalability.
+- **Persistent Storage**: Transitions Facebook metadata and conversation histories to Spaces for scalability.
 - **UUID Integration**: Organizes data by UUID for multi-platform linking.
 - **Security**: Uses `TokenStorage` and encrypted storage.
-- **Scalability**: Supports production with async processing.
+- **Scalability**: Supports production with async processing and efficient uploads.
+- **Conversation Support**: Stores full `messaging` payloads, preserving all data for future use.

 ### Next Steps:
 - Implement Shopify data sync with Spaces (Subchapter 6.2).